schemaanalyst/schemaanalyst/README.md

 SchemaAnalyst uses a search-based approach to test the complex relationships between the integrity constraints in relational databases.
 Other schema-analyzing tools test a database's schema in a less efficient manner but, more importantly, use a less effective technique.
-A study in [(ICST 2013)](#two) finds that, for all of the case studies, SchemaAnalyst obtains higher constraint coverage than a similar schema-analyzing tool while reaching 100% coverage on two schemas for which the competing tool covers less than 10%
+A recent study [(ICST 2013)](#two) finds that, for all of the case studies, SchemaAnalyst obtains higher constraint coverage than a similar schema-analyzing tool while reaching 100% coverage on two schemas for which the competing tool covers less than 10%